 Odyssey credit in SW or GA categories is possible upon submission of an Odyssey Completion form.
 For GA credit the service site must be outside the United States.

-Application deadline is February 1, 2016.
+Applications for 2016-17 will be due February 2, 2017.
 Applications are available in the Miller Center (SLTC 133) or through here (new applications will be published soon).